 Graduate work at Oregon State University is administered by the Graduate School.
 The regulations, policies, and procedures governing graduate education are implemented by the dean of the Graduate School.
 The dean coordinates graduate programs, courses, admission standards, and certificate and degree requirements; enforces current regulations; recommends changes in graduate policy to the Graduate Council; acts on petitions to deviate from existing regulations; and is responsible for the efficient and effective operation of the Graduate School.
-The Graduate School office is in room A300 of OSU's Kerr Administration Building.
+The Graduate School office is in room A300 of OSU's Kerr Administration Building (relocating to Heckart Lodge in fall 2017).
 The telephone number is 541-737-4881, and the FAX number is 541-737-3313.
 The email address is Graduate.School@oregonstate.edu, and the Web address is http://gradschool.oregonstate.edu.

 The Graduate School contributes to OSU's goal of achieving top ten land grant status by providing leadership in all aspects of graduate education, through advocacy for the critical importance of the graduate enterprise to the university's mission, and by providing core centralized services to the graduate community.
 In partnership with the graduate faculty, the Graduate School plays a leadership and advocacy role to ensure that OSU attracts the best graduate students and delivers a compelling and high-quality graduate experience that prepares them to create new ideas and knowledge, to educate others, to make positive impacts on society, and to lead innovation.